Which home emergency cover is right for me?

 • Power cuts or power outages

-• Emergencies in the first two weeks of your policy start date
+• Emergencies in the first 28 days of your policy start date

 • Unoccupied properties